wine-searcher

 Asked about a company called M to M Ltd, McDonald replied that this “was part of Daniel’s wider plans”.
 She was acting under instructions from others in the company and in December 2009 had no concerns over the company’s credibility.
 Bailey asked her about a series of duplicate invoices – one showing payments required for cars, rents etc. with a second one for wine for the same amount.
 McDonald said that she had not seen the invoices for wine.
 She had no idea who had put the second invoices into the file but that these invoices could have been filed by other people in the office.

 At the end of January 2010 McDonald decided that she could no longer continue to work for Finbow and on 29th January sent a letter to Paul Rees, then Finbow’s director, saying she was resigning with immediate effect but would work out her one month notice period.
-She was no longer able to work with the floor manager (Billy Davies).
 ‘It had been a real pleasure working with you’ (Rees).McDonald explained that she was not comfortable with the amount of money going out of the company.
 “I was spending more time in the bank than in the office.
 It was impossible to keep on top of it.
-Billy Davies was running the show.
 She had not spoken to Daniel because he was stepping back from the company.McDonald was then questioned by Simon Dempsey’s counsel.
 Her previous employment had been with KPMG where she had worked for 14 years as a PA to one of the senior partners managing his diary.
 She was line manger for support staff.
 There was no accountancy involved.
 She earned £34,000 a year.
 At Nouveau/Finbow her salary was £30,000.

 In January 2010 large amounts of cash were going out Finbow.
 “Money was being spent like it was going out of fashion….so much cash was going out”.
 Back in October she hadn’t questioned it because there was “a lot of money coming in”.
 “The month to month bills were being covered.”
 In January 2010 much more cash was going out of the company than was coming in.
 McDonald became concerned – “this is not right”.